pydanny/pydanny-event-notes/KiwiPycon2011/behavior_driven_development.rst

 * Behavioral tests are worth trying
 * Question the way you think from time to time
-* Are your tests' purpose clear to future you
+* Are your tests' purpose clear to the *future you*?